 As Ximene lingered under the natural shower, she made up her mind that the time for prevarication was over.
 She glanced upwards towards the terrace, hardly noticing the dramatic background; she had seen it a thousand times before.
 She knew he was there, brooding, unhappy, perhaps incapable of happiness.
 She left the shower, determined to take the first step in shaping her destiny.
 She knew that first step must be to separate her destiny from his.
 She climbed the staircase towards him.

-Habitually, Ximene delayed putting on the gown for a long minute and even then swung it round her shoulders, giving him every opportunity to admire her body.
-Then, pushing her arms into the sleeves of the gown, she tied it firmly round her waist.
+Habitually, Ximene delayed putting on the gown for a long minute and even then swung it around her shoulders, giving him every opportunity to admire her body.
+Then, pushing her arms into the sleeves of the gown, she tied it firmly around her waist.

 She returned Dominic’s stare and smiled.
 Taking his hand, she led him to two wooden armchairs that gave a view across the chamber.
 She gazed at him, carefully shaping her face to show sympathy, taking care to force a smile.

 ‘I am sorry; I will have good memories … but now the Transition is complete.
 You know that as from tonight we become “Credentes”; believers.
 Our Cathar faith requires that our relationships, all our relationships, start anew.’

 Dominic spluttered a reply.
 ‘Some of our group want to sleep together after the farewell dinner; I just thought it would be wonderful if we did the same.’

 ‘No, Dominic.
 It is not something I want to do.
 All you can do is express your love for me and patiently await my reply.’